Sabarimala Temple

-The Sabarimala Sree Dharma Sastha Temple (/ml/), is a Hindu temple dedicated to the God Dharma Sastha where the deity is worshipped as Lord Ayyappan, the son of the deities Shiva and Mohini (female avatar of the god Vishnu), and is situated atop the Sabarimala hill in Ranni-Perunad village of Ranni Taluk in Thiruvalla Revenue Division of Pathanamthitta district in the Kerala state of India.
+The Sabarimala Sree Dharma Sastha Temple (Malayalam: ശബരിമല ശ്രീ ധർമ്മ ശാസ്താ ക്ഷേത്രം) (/ml/) is a Hindu temple dedicated to Lord Sree Dharma Sastha where the deity is worshipped as Lord Ayyappan, the son of the deities Shiva and Mohini (female avatar of the god Vishnu), and is situated atop the Sabarimala hill in Pathanamthitta district of Kerala, India.
 The temple is surrounded by 18 hills in the Periyar Tiger Reserve.
 It is one of the largest annual pilgrimage sites in the world, with an estimate of over 10 to 15 million devotees visiting every year.

 The temple is open for worship only during the days of Mandala Pooja (approximately 15 November to 26 December), Makaravilakku or Makara Sankranti (14 January), Maha Thirumal Sankranti (14 April), and the first five days of each Malayalam month.
 The Sabarimala Temple serves as a prime example of the amalgamation of several religious traditions within the Indian context.

-The temple practices prohibit women between the ages of 10 and 50 years from accessing the temple premises.
-This restriction was lifted by the Supreme Court of India after a case was filed by five hindi speaking North Indian women advocates from Delhi including Prerana Kumari, who is the official spokesperson of the Purvanchal Morcha and the secretary of the BJP legal Cell Supreme court unit.

 Origins and legends

-According to Bhagavata Purana, god Shiva lay with god Vishnu while the latter was in the female Mohini form.
-Their carnal union resulted in the conception of the deity Shasta.
-Shasta is also known as Hariharaputra, the son of Hari (Vishnu) and Hara (Shiva).
-It is believed that Ayyappa is a form of Shasta.

-The worship of Shasta forms part of the ancient history of south India.
-There are many Shasta temples in South India and across the globe.

-Five Shasta temples, namely those in Kulathupuzha, Aryankavu, Achankovil, Sabarimala, and Ponnambalmedu, are said to be linked to Parashurama, an avatar of Vishnu.
-In Kulathupuzha, Shasta is venerated as a child deity.
-In the Aryankavu temple, he is worshipped as an adolescent Brahmachari.
-The Achankovil temple is connected to the deity's Grihastha (household), where he is shown sitting on a horse and holding a sword, along with his wives, Pushkala and Poorna.
-The Sabarimala temple is associated with the deity's Vanaprastha, and in the Ponnambalmedu or Kantamala temple, the deity is shown as the greatest Yogi.